 Prepare the teriyaki sauce:

 Combine the soy sauce, 2 tablespoons of the water, mirin, honey, minced garlic, and grated ginger in a saucepan.
 Bring everything to boil over medium heat.

 Dissolve the cornstarch with the remaining tablespoon of water and add to the teriyaki sauce.
 Reduce heat to medium-low, and let the sauce simmer until it starts to thicken, about 30 seconds to a minute.

 Turn off the heat and allow the sauce to cool.
 The sauce will thicken a little more as it cools.
 You should have about 1/2 to 3/4 cup of sauce.

-2 Cook the chicken: Heat 1 tablespoon of olive oil in a sauté pan over high heat.
+Heat 1 tablespoon of olive oil in a sauté pan over high heat.
 Add half of the diced red onions and cook until they start to soften, about 2 minutes.
 Add ground chicken and a pinch of kosher salt.
 Using your spatula, break up chicken into smaller pieces.
 Stir occasionally until the chicken is cooked through, 5 to 7 minutes.
 Transfer the chicken to a clean plate.

-5 To serve, place several spoonfuls of filling onto a lettuce leaf.
+Place several spoonfuls of filling onto a lettuce leaf.
 Top with chopped peanuts, cilantro, scallions, and an extra drizzle of teriyaki sauce, if desired.
 Leftover teriyaki sauce will keep for about a week in the refrigerator.